-Going from a kids bike to a mountain bike is quite a transition — there are new things to get used to, such as the chunkier tires and stronger disc brakes.
-It’s crucial to keep your child safe as they hit the trails.
+Going from a kid’s bike to a mountain bike is quite a transition — there are new things to get used to, such as the chunkier tires and stronger disc brakes.
+It’s crucial to keep your children safe as they hit the trails.

 Here are a few tips:

 - Helmet: The right types of helmets have been shown to reduce head injuries by up to 85 percent.
 It’s important the helmet you choose is safe — look for CPSC, Snell, or ASTM approvals.

 - Braking: Before hitting the trails, teach your kid how to operate the brakes properly.
 If the bike has disc brakes, it’s crucial they get a good feel of how it works.
 Let them try it out going down small slopes.

 - Proper attire: Falls will happen as your child learns to master the trails.
 However, you can minimize scratches and bruises by dressing them in the right attire.
 Long pants and a shirt in a light, breathable fabric will help to protect your children without causing them to overheat.

 Team Building: Benefits of Exercising as a Family

 Mountain biking with your kids is a dream come true for many enthusiasts.
 Being active as a family has many well-known benefits for your children.

 Not only does exercise enhance kids’ confidence, but it can also help to improve their concentration.
 Furthermore, it can help to establish healthy habits which will encourage your child to maintain a healthy weight.

 What Is the Best Mountain Bike for Kids?